wajidhabib/dwmf-for-removal-of-random-valued-impulse-noise/README.md

 10. Replace the noisy pixel with this median value
 11. Repeat the process (step 2-9) for 5-10 times for more smoother image.
 12. Reduce Treshold value by .80 on each iteration.

+## References:
+[1] : Y. Dong and S. Xu, “A new directional weighted median filter for removal of random-valued impulse noise,” IEEE signal processing letters, vol. 14, no. 3, pp. 193–196, 2007.